History & Overview Annual Report Center News Community Affairs Code of Conduct

 • To stimulate the immune system

-In laboratory studies, rhubarb, an ingredient of Essiac, suppressed activity of part of the immune system, but these results are not always transferable to the human body.
-There is no proof from clinical trials to support this use.
+In laboratory studies, rhubarb, an ingredient of Essiac, suppressed activity of part of the immune system.
+Human studies are lacking.

 • As a tonic

-• You are undergoing chemotherapy (in a case report, levels of a chemotherapy drug were increased in the blood of a patient also taking Essiac, with the potential for increased toxicity.
-This may be due to inhibition of metabolism of the chemotherapy drug in the liver.)
+• You are undergoing chemotherapy: In a case report, levels of a chemotherapy drug were increased in the blood of a patient also taking Essiac, with the potential for increased toxicity.

 Essiac, Vitaltea®, Flor-Essence®